8 Top-Rated Day Trips from Sorrento

 Although it's only 48 kilometers long, the Amalfi Drive is one of Europe's most beautiful - and rightly famous - stretches of coastline.
 You could easily spend a day or longer enjoying the scenery and the little towns that cling to its steep slopes overlooking the intensely blue Tyrrhenian Sea.
 Deep ravines cut into the mountains that form the spine of this narrow peninsula, so the road follows a curving course as it rounds each point and dips back into the coves.
 In many places it is carved into a corniche that is poised almost directly over the sea.
 Driving it is not for the timid, but especially in the west-to-east direction, which means driving in the outer lane.

-Ferries run regularly from the harbor at Sorrento to the romantic island of Capri, or you can take a day tour.
-From the Marina Grande, where the boats land, you can make reservations for a boat to the Blue Grotto, a sea cave that is the island's best-known tourist attraction.
+Ferries run regularly from the harbor at Sorrento across the Gulf of Naples to the romantic island of Capri, or you can take a day tour.
+From the Marina Grande, where the boats land in Capri, you can make reservations for a boat to the Blue Grotto, a sea cave that is the island's best-known tourist attraction.
 Or you can ride the funicular to the main town.
-Here, and the smaller harbor of Marina Piccola, are the best places to spot celebrities that frequent the island.
+Here and the smaller harbor of Marina Piccola are the best places to spot celebrities that frequent the island.

 - Read More: